Protaetia

 Distribution

 Primarily Asia, with additional records in the Palaearctic, Oriental, Australian, and Madagascan regions according to GBIF.
-Protaetia orientalis has been and is now widespread in Hawaii.
+Protaetia orientalis has been introduced and is now widespread in Hawaii.
 Protaetia brevitarsis is documented from China and South Korea.

 Behavior